uiwwsw/Infinite-pager/README.md

 ### Amazon-style pagination data

-`useInfinitePaper` keeps track of the highest page the user has actually scrolled to or jumped toward via `scrollToPage`.
-The `paginationItems` field exposes a list of Amazon-like pagination controls that only become clickable after the user has visited them.
-This prevents showing deep links like “1000” before the user has progressed that far.
+`useInfinitePaper` keeps track of the highest page the user has actually scrolled to.
+The `paginationItems` field exposes a list of Amazon-like pagination controls that only become clickable after the user has visited them through scrolling.
+This prevents showing deep links like “1000” before the user has progressed that far in the scroll experience.

 ```tsx
 function AmazonPager({ infinite }: { infinite: ReturnType<typeof useInfinitePaper<any>> }) {